sftpplus/sftpplus-docker/README.rst

 You might want to disable / remove some of the services, or map them to different ports.

-For production usage, it is recommended to remove the ``test_user`` account.
+For production usage, it is recommended to update the password for the ``admin`` account and remove the ``test_user`` account.

-The logs produced by the server are sent to standard output, so that they are available through ``docker log``.
+The logs produced by the server are sent to standard output only, so that they are available through ``docker log``.
+All local logs are disabled.

-A copy of the logs is also stored in local files, which are rotated daily and kept for up to 30 days.
-If you are using exclusively the ``docker log`` infrastructure, you should disable local log files.

-For demonstration purposes, all events are also stored in an SQLite database, making them available through the Local Manager web console.
-In a production environment they can soon grow to a significant size, becoming a performance hit.

 User data should be handled by a separate volume, outside of the container, mounted from the Docker host.